awslabs/data-solutions-framework-on-aws/framework/src/utils/README.md

 Refer to the documentation of each construct to evaluate if your requirements can be implemented.

 :::note
-This method should always be preferred because constructs properties are tested as part of the AWS DSF build process.
+This method should always be preferred because constructs properties are tested as part of the DSF on AWS build process.
 :::

 For example, you can use the `DataLakeStorage` properties to modify the lifecycle configurations for transitioning objects based on your needs instead of using the default rules: